Finding Help With Elderly Parents Without the Overwhelm

 Exploring the Scope and Burden of Family Caregiving

 Family caregiving has emerged as a defining challenge of our aging society, with the scope extending far beyond occasional assistance.
 Nearly 40% of caregivers report significant stress levels, while the burden encompasses physical exhaustion, emotional strain, and financial pressures that compound over time3.
+The magnitude becomes clear when examining the sheer scale: families managing eldercare responsibilities typically dedicate substantial portions of their weeks to coordinating medical appointments, managing medications, and providing emotional support.

 National Trends and the Realities Facing Caregivers